Ladji Doucouré

-Ladji Doucouré (born 28 March 1983 in Juvisy-sur-Orge, department of Essonne in France) is a French track and field athlete.
+Ladji Doucouré (born 28 March 1983) is a French track and field athlete.

 Biography

-Ladji Doucouré's father and mother was Malian and Senegalese respectively.
+Ladji Doucouré's father and mother were Malian and Senegalese respectively.
 Ladji Doucouré was a football player and decathlete before specializing in hurdling and sprinting.
-His cousin Abdoulaye Doucouré is a French footballer.
+His cousin Abdoulaye Doucouré is a French-Malian footballer.

 Career

 Doucouré finished fourth in the 60 m hurdles final at the 2003 World Indoor Championships.
-He was eliminated in the 110m hurdles semi-finals of the 2003 World Championships, his debut appearance in a World Championships.
+He was eliminated in the 110 m hurdles semi-finals of the 2003 World Championships, his debut appearance in a World Championships.
 Doucouré competed in only one event – the 110 m hurdles – at the 2004 Olympics, his first Olympic Games.
 He had the fastest time among all the competitors in each of the first two rounds and in the semi-finals.
 But he finished eighth and last in the final in a time of 13.76 s; he was actually in second place before clipping the last hurdle.